knative/docs/code-samples/eventing/bookstore-sample-app/ML-sentiment-analysis/README.md

 ### Step 5: Try to build and run your Knative Function on your local machine
-After you have finished the code, you can build and run your function using the following command:

-In knative function, there are two ways to build: using the pack build or using the s2i build.
+In knative function, there are two ways to build: using the [pack build](https://github.com/knative/func/blob/8f3f718a5a036aa6b6eaa9f70c03aeea740015b9/docs/reference/func_build.md?plain=1#L46) or using the [source-to-image (s2i) build](https://github.com/knative/func/blob/4f48549c8ad4dad34bf750db243d81d503f0090f/docs/reference/func_build.md?plain=1#L43).

-Currently. only the s2i build is supported if you need to run setup.py.
-When building with s2i, the setup.py file will be executed automatically after the dependencies have been installed.
+Currently. only the **s2i** build is supported if you need to run setup.py.
+When building with s2i, the `setup.py` file will be executed automatically after the dependencies have been installed.

 Before we get started, configure the container registry to push the image to the container registry.
 You can use the following command to configure the container registry: